patchthecode/patchthecode.github.io/CommonQuestions.md

 Let's assume you have a 6-row calendar (42 cells total).
 Let's assume you have a loop in your `willDisplayCell` function which loops through 100 items.
 Your loop will run for 42 * 100 = 4200 times!
 Think through your design.
 Be a good developer :)

 Also, please note that when working with dates, you may need to use the `DateFormatter()` instance. `DateFormatter` is notoriously slow to initialize.
-Please initialize this only once (if you can) and what ever you do, do not initialize it in the `willDisplayCell` function.
+Please initialize this only once (if you can) and what ever you do, do not create a new instance in the `willDisplayCell` function.